delta-incubator/dat/contributing.md

 ## Running unit tests

+Note: You need to generate the reference tables locally in order to run the unit tests.

 You can run the unit tests with `poetry run pytest tests`.

 If you've already run `poetry shell`, you can run the tests with `pytest tests`.